 - Girls in Junior Golf

-The guide also offers access to a variety of templates and checklists to assist in the implementation of Junior Club programmes, such as recruitment forms, role descriptions, permission forms and safety checklists.
-A number of real-life case studies are also included which provide excellent learnings and ‘best practice’ examples, including Balbriggan Golf Club who initiated a Cadet’s Section, Enniscrone Golf Club which developed a Junior Club Programme and an insight into how Naas Golf Club worked to increase participation among young female players.
+The guide also offers access to a variety of templates and checklists to assist in the implementation of junior club programmes, such as recruitment forms, role descriptions, permission forms and safety checklists.
+A number of real-life case studies are also included which provide excellent learning and ‘best practice’ examples, including Balbriggan golf club who initiated a Cadet’s Section, Enniscrone golf club which developed a Junior Club Programme and an insight into how Naas golf club worked to increase participation among young female players.